kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ## Endar Spire

+### Pre-Run Setup

+- Set these Options:
+  - Ensure V-Sync is ON
+  - Ensure Auto-Level is ON in the Gameplay Menu
+  - Optionally, make sure you have no saved games.
-### Character Creation
+- Character Creation

-- Male/Female Scout - Custom Character
+  - Male/Female Scoundrel - Custom Character
-- Str to 18, Dex to 14, Con to 14, Int to 10
+  - Str to 18, Dex to 12, Con to 14, Cha to 12
-- Computer Use to 4, Security to 1, Treat Injury (TI) to 4, Save 2
+  - Demolitions to 1, Stealth to 1, Persuade to 4, Security to 1, Save 5
-- Initial Feat: Weapon Focus: Melee Weapons
+  - Initial Feat: Flurry
   - Pick a good name!
   - Hit Play! (and be ready to [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>)!)

 ### Endar Spire

 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) past Intro CS
 - Loot footlocker
-- *Equip MC: Short Sword*
+- *Equip MC: Clothes*
 - Trask conversation twice (spam)
 - *Equip Trask: Blaster Pistol Offhand*
-- Use security on door
+- [Open Buffer](<../Techniques/Save Buffering#open-buffers>) towards the locked door and use Security once in range
+- Mash through the Carth conversation before MC finishes unlocking the door
+  - If the CS of the shootout between the Sith and Republic soldiers doesn't play, you were too slow; QL and use Security again
-- Kill two Sith Soldiers
+- Use Trask's Power Blast to kill two Sith Soldiers
+  - ***Important:** Note whether you have an Adrenal Alacrity.
+This is rare but affects where you go shopping.*
 - Loot footlocker in next room
-- Cutscene of Sith vs. Republic
+- Open the next door and wait for the second CS of Sith vs. Republic
-- Kill front three Sith Soldiers with frag grenade
+- Kill front three Sith Soldiers with Frag Grenade on the middle soldier
+  - Each has only a 10% chance to survive via Reflex save, for a 72.9% chance of killing all three
+  - If one (or more) survive, have Trask finish them while MC runs to the next door
-- Jedi vs. Sith cutscene
+- Open the next door for the Jedi vs. Sith cutscene
+- Use Trask's Power Blast to kill two Sith Soldiers
 - Loot Jedi for Vibration Cell/Adrenal Strength
-- Kill two Sith soldiers
-- Kill front two Sith soldiers on bridge
+- Open the bridge and use Trask's Power Blast to kill the front two Sith Soldiers on the bridge
+- Run forward as MC until your Level Up is available
-- `Level to 2: Save skills, Two-Weapon Fighting`
+- **IMMEDIATELY** `Level to 2: Save skills, Two-Weapon Fighting`, then begin a long [Open Buffer](<../Techniques/Save Buffering#open-buffers>)
+- Open the next two doors leaving the bridge, then target the door to the Starboard Section and drop the buffer
-- [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) past Trask's death scene
+  - Mash Trask's conversation; this buffer prevents his death CS from triggering
+  - If Trask talks to you before you can begin the [Open Buffer](<../Techniques/Save Buffering#open-buffers>), use a [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) as you open the door before the Starboard Section
 - Enter Starboard Section

 ### Starboard Section